 - 3 cloves garlic minced

-- 1 t Italian seasoning (or any chicken herb blend)
+- 1 teaspoon Italian seasoning (or any chicken herb blend)

-- 2 c milk (whole milk is best but any will work)
+- 2 cups milk (whole milk is best but any will work)

 - Meanwhile, set a large soup pot over medium heat and add butter and oil.
-Add onion, carrot, celery and mushrooms and season with salt and pepper, saute 15 minutes or until starting to brown, stirring frequently
+Add onion, carrot, celery and mushrooms and season with salt and pepper, saute 12 to 15 minutes or until starting to brown, stirring frequently.

-- Add the chicken, stock and milk.
-Whisk to combine, scraping any bits off the bottom
+- Add the chicken, stock, milk and cream (if using).
+Whisk to combine, scraping any bits off the bottom.

-- Bring to a boil, then lower the heat and simmer on low until the soup thickens, about 30 to 45 minutes, give it an occasional stir.
+- Bring to a boil over medium high heat, then lower the heat and simmer on LOW until the soup thickens, about 30 to 45 minutes, give it an occasional stir.
 (Give your rice a quick stir too!)